-1. Check your meter regularly
+Check your meter regularly

-One way to ensure you do check your meter regularly is to do it at the same time of day, every day.
+One way is to check your meter regularly at the same time of day, every day.
 When you check, make note of how much credit you’re in.

-If you leave this list somewhere visible -- on the fridge, for example -- you’ll keep your energy costs at the front of your mind throughout the day.
+If you leave this list somewhere visible - on the fridge, for example – where you will see it, you will keep your energy costs at the front of your mind throughout the day.
 This helps you make more conscious decisions about using energy, and when you use energy-hungry appliances like dryers and heaters.

-2. Top up by the same amount each week
+Top up by the same amount each week

 Keep the cold out